tyler-technologies-oss/forge/README.md

 The component library is distributed on npm and as static assets on the Forge CDN.

+### Versioning strategy

+The Forge component library follows [semver](https://semver.org/) to ensure that consumers can rely on a standard versioning scheme when using Forge components.

 ### Using via NPM

 To install the library from npm: